Tall boots that deliver rain protection from top to bottom.

 Inexpensive, thin PVC fabric boots that will keep your feet dry.

 Flexible PVC material allows you to bend your ankle and leg comfortably.
 Extremely low price point for rain boots that will keep you dry up to the knees.
 Good tread to help you maintain your balance in slippery, wet conditions.

-Thin materials won't stand up to rough treatment without damage.
+Thin materials won't withstand rough treatment without damage.

 Rubber and neoprene materials have plenty of flexibility so you can move freely.
 Completely waterproof.
-Boots extend high up the calf.
-Insulated materials are rated to keep your feet warm in temperatures down to -40°F.
+Boots extend high up to the calf.
+Insulated materials are rated to keep your feet warm in temperatures as low as -40°F.

 Sizes run small.
 Can be difficult to put on and take off.

 Rain boots have long been trusted to keep feet dry and clean in wet, muddy conditions, but there’s more to selecting a men’s rain boot than waterproofing.
 A reliable rain boot should protect you not only from puddles but also from sharp rocks, cold, and additional hazards like slippery pavement.
-Where you intend to use your rain boots and for how long should inform your decision as you shop.
+Where you intend to use your rain boots and for how long should inform which pair is right for you.

 The number of features and protective aspects of rain boots vary greatly, so you should have an idea of just what protection you need, so you don’t pay for features you won’t use.
 For boots that you only pull out when the weather gets sloppy, a simple pair of waterproof rubber boots may do the trick.
 If you need rain boots that you can safely work in, you may want a pair with outsoles that protect you from electric shock and sturdy toes that help prevent injury.
 For colder climates, insulation and breathability are key factors.